Assassin’s Creed Odyssey inventory: how to get the best weapons, legendary armour

 The best gear in Ancient Greece.

-Getting equipment in Assassin’s Creed Odyssey is remarkably similar to how it was in Assassin’s Creed Origins.
-It takes a while before you start getting the good stuff, but before long you’ll be wielding some of the most powerful weapons and armour found in all of Ancient Greece.
-Legendary weapons and armour are the most highly coveted equipment to get, making a massive difference in how much damage you’re doing and how much you’re taking.
-Each equipment has very different perks and buffs you need to be aware of, so in this guide, we will explain how the inventory works and how to get the legendary armour and the best weapons.
+Getting equipment in Assassin’s Creed Odyssey is initially rather slow, but the way it works is remarkably similar to how it was in Assassin’s Creed Origins.
+Before long you’ll be wielding some of the most powerful and legendary weapons and armour found in all of Ancient Greece – the stuff that myths and legends are based on.
+They are most highly coveted equipment to get, making a massive difference in how much damage you’re doing to your foes and how much you’re taking from enemy blows.
+Since each equipment has very different perks and buffs you need to be aware of, this guide will explain how the inventory system works and how to get the legendary armour and the best weapons.

 Assassin’s Creed Odyssey inventory guide